Mochrks/moup-ui-projects/README.md

 ## Features

 - A collection of reusable UI components designed with **TailwindCSS** and **ShadCNUI**
-- Customizable and responsive components for various use cases
+- Customizable and responsive components for various use case
 - Fast development and optimized build with **Vite**
 - Interactive animations using **Framer Motion**